bobllor/EntraBulker/docs/settings/microsoft_graph.md

 This option signs out your application from Graph.
 It does not delete the cache, and you can sign back in with no issue.

-Only used for if you want to not use Graph.
+Only used for if you want to not use Graph or want to log out.

 ### Clear Cache